 Includes line numbers information with the executable for the OnError-Library.

 Here you can select different subsystems for compilation.
-More than one subsystem can be specified, separated with space character.
+More than one subsystem can be specified, separated with a comma.
 For more information, see subsystems.

 This allows you to specify the created executable format: